defunSM/graphy/README.md

 Requirements:

     latex
-    pgfplots (Package for LaTex used to generate the graphs) python 3.x
+    pgfplots (package for latex used to generate the graphs) python 3.x

 Setting up Graphy: